H.S. SOFTBALL: Foxboro bats kept in check in shutout loss to Medway

-MEDWAY — The Foxboro High softball team managed only four hits in a 4-0 loss to No. 14 seed Medway High on Friday in their preliminary round game of the MIAA Division 3 state tournament.
+MEDWAY — The Foxboro High softball team managed only four hits in a 4-0 loss to No. 14 seed Medway High last Friday in their preliminary-round game of the MIAA Division 3 state tournament.

 The Mustangs scored one run in the fourth inning, two more in the fifth, and added an insurance run in the sixth to pick up the victory.

-Mia Flanagan and Meghan Kelley, both freshman, each had one hit respectively.
+Mia Flanagan and Meghan Kelley, both freshmen, each had one hit respectively.

 Vittoria Cuscia struck out six and allowed seven hits as the Warriors’ sophomore pitched a complete game.